manu2194/WMATAMonitorESP32/README.md

 ## 🐛 Troubleshooting

 ### "WiFi Failed!" on display
-- Double-check your SSID and password in `config.h`
+- Double-check your SSID and password in `.env`
 - Ensure your WiFi network is 2.4GHz (ESP32 doesn't support 5GHz)
 - Move the device closer to your router